ttscoff/bunch/bunch-files/frontmatter.md

 Frontmatter is only updated when a Bunch is opened or when a change is made to the Bunch file itself.
 Changing a referenced file or script will not trigger an update, but the new data will be parsed before any additional snippets or scripts are opened.

+You can also incorporate dialogs in a frontmatter script.
+See [advanced scripting]({{ site.baseurl }}/docs/integration/advanced-scripting#password) for an example.

 #### A Ridiculous Example

-Just to demonstrate the capability of dynamic frontmatter, you could have a line in your frontmatter that read additional data in from a script called `frontmatter.rb`:
+Just to demonstrate the capability of dynamic frontmatter, you could have a line in your frontmatter that reads additional data in from a script called `frontmatter.rb`:

     ---
     from script: frontmatter.rb